Welcome Back to Benway’s Reading Corner!

 The goal of Reading Instruction is to meet readers where they are and strive to advance students’ reading skills.

-The Developmental Reading Assessment, (DRA3), can determine a student's independent and instructional reading level with an evaluation of three components of reading: reading engagement, oral reading fluency, and comprehension.
+The Developmental Reading Assessment, referred to as the DRA, can aid in determining a student's independent and instructional reading level with an evaluation of three reading components: reading engagement, oral reading fluency, and comprehension.

-Initially, I use the DRA3 to assess a student’s reading level.
-This detailed information allows me to inform my instruction and develop a plan of action
+Initially, I use the DRA to assess a student’s reading level.
+This detailed information allows me to inform my instruction and develop an action plan with specific areas of focus that will begin remediating reading skills as well as enriching student strengths, also noted during the reading assessment.

 The Next Steps…